michaelmov/michaelmov.github.io/about.md

 ---
+title: About Me
 layout: page
-title: About Me
-permalink: /about/
+permalink: "/about/"
 ---

 ![About Michael Movsesov]({{site.url}}/assets/images/about-michael-movsesov.png "About Michael Movsesov")

 > My Name is Michael.
-I am a front-end developer and designer with a passion for crafting delightful experiences on the web.
+I am a front-end developer with a passion for crafting delightful experiences on the web.

 Most of my days are spent coding, designing, experimenting with new technologies and sharing what I learn on this blog.